Procedure: Work health and safety monitoring and testing

-- All actions identified in the inspection shall be recorded and saved into the Workplace safety incident and hazard reporting tool as per the WHS actions procedure.
+- All actions identified in the inspection shall be recorded and monitored by the Dean/Director and WHS Committee as per the WHS actions procedure.

 - All health and safety procedures shall be reviewed for legal compliance as stated in the WHS documentation procedure and at a minimum of every three years.